pedro-dm-gomes/graphrnn-mmw-denoising/README.md

 ### Installation

 Install <a href="https://www.tensorflow.org/get_started/os_setup" target="_blank">TensorFlow</a>.
 The code has been tested with Python 3.6, TensorFlow 1.12.0, CUDA 9.0 and cuDNN 7.21
 Compile the code.
-You will need to select the correct CUDA version and Tensorflow instaled in your computer.
+You will need to select the correct CUDA version and Tensorflow instaled on your computer.
 For that edit the Makefiles to the paths of your Cuda and Tensorflow directories.
 The Makefiles to compile the code are in `modules/tf_ops`

 ### Datasets
-The models were trained  evaluated with the following datasets:
+The models were trained and evaluated with the following datasets:
 1. [Labelled mmW Point Cloud (9 sequences, 1000 points)](https://drive.google.com/drive/folders/1dHwhJ9NzrVlGN91MHuaodX62HMzftcN8)
-The dataset contains the sequences in original position (Not_Rotated) and tranlated acording to robot position  (Rotated).
+The dataset contains the sequences in the original position (Not_Rotated) and translated according to the robot position  (Rotated).

 ## Usage